NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 AAA  - Anti aircraft fire zones.
 FRND/HSTL show friendly/hostile zones.
 TIME - Show ZULU time.
 HORI - Show FPI, artificial horizon and ground symbol.
 CLR = certain conditions.
 ON = always.
 OFF = only at terrain impact warning.
 CURS - Toggle if cursor is on MI or TI.
-DAY  - Map contrast for daytime or NGHT for night time.
+(PEK on MI must be enabled to see/use cursor) DAY  - Map contrast for daytime or NGHT for night time.

 MSDA